stevenquiroa/slush-wordpress/templates/README.md

-For function deploy need ssh keys configured into server
+For deploy task you need ssh keys configured into server